Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - This page contains general information about mortgage repayment holidays and how to approach your lender.
-Visit our coronavirus mortgage support page to get the latest information about how lenders are helping their customers.
+You can also visit Finder’s COVID-19 mortgage support page to get the latest information about how lenders are helping their customers.

-- If you are in financial distress please read our emergency finance help information or call WINZ on 0800 559 009 (Monday to Friday 7am–6pm, Saturday to Sunday 8am– 1pm).
-Read our dedicated guide on help if you’ve lost your job because of the coronavirus for more help.
+- If you are in financial distress, please read our emergency finance help information or call WINZ on 0800 559 009 (Monday to Friday 7am–6pm, Saturday 8am–5pm, and Sunday 9am–1pm).
+Also, read Finder’s dedicated guide on help if you’ve lost your job because of COVID-19 for more help.

-A mortgage repayment holiday is a temporary period of time where your lender pauses your monthly mortgage repayments.
-This can be very helpful for borrowers in temporary financial hardship.
+A mortgage repayment holiday is a temporary period where your lender pauses your monthly mortgage repayments, which can be helpful for borrowers in temporary financial hardship.

 Read on to find general information about different ways to put your mortgage repayments on hold and other options for borrowers facing financial hardship.

-5 ways to pause or reduce your home loan repayments
+Five ways to pause or reduce your mortgage repayments

-There are several options available for pausing your home loan repayments.
-Some of these can be quite simple, while others may be a little more challenging.
+There are several options available for pausing your mortgage repayments.
+Some of these can be pretty simple, while others may be a little more challenging.

 - Temporary mortgage payment suspension through hardship variation.
-If you are unable to keep up with your regular repayments because of temporary financial stress you can apply to your lender for a hardship variation.
-If your lender agrees they will pause your repayments and add all interest charges on your home loan to the end of the loan term.
-This can extend your loan term and add thousands of dollars to your original loan amount, but could keep you from losing your home.
+If you cannot keep up with your regular repayments because of temporary financial stress, you can apply for a hardship variation to your lender.
+If your lender agrees, they pause your repayments and add all interest charges on your mortgage to the end of the loan term.
+This option can extend your mortgage and add thousands of dollars to your original loan amount but could keep you from losing your home.

 - Temporary mortgage payment reduction.
-If your income has been reduced temporarily, such as one spouse losing a job and leaving you with only one income, you may be able to apply for a temporary reduction in your mortgage payments.
-In this situation, your lender may ask you to provide an amount of money you think you can comfortably repay without putting you into financial hardship.
+If your income has been reduced temporarily, such as a spouse losing a job and leaving you with only one income, you may be able to apply for a temporary reduction in your mortgage payments.
+In this situation, your lender may ask you to suggest an amount of money you think you can comfortably repay without putting you into financial hardship.

 - Temporary mortgage payment suspension using your redraw facility.
-If you have been making extra payments off your mortgage balance, you may find that you have funds available.
-This is known as a redraw facility.
+If you have been making extra payments off your mortgage balance, you may find funds are available; this is known as a redraw facility.
 Rather than withdraw these, you may be able to use them to substitute making repayments.
 Note that not all mortgages have a redraw facility.

 - Switch payments to interest-only.
-If your mortgage has principal and interest repayments you might be able to temporarily switch to interest-only repayments.
-This will reduce your monthly repayments significantly in the short term because you only have to pay the interest charged on your loan.
-But over time this will cost you more because you will need to repay the whole mortgage eventually.
+If your mortgage has principal and interest repayments, you might be able to switch to interest-only repayments temporarily.
+This change reduces your monthly repayments significantly in the short term because you only have to pay the interest charged on your loan.
+However, over time, this costs you more because you eventually need to repay the whole mortgage.

 - Refinance your mortgage.
 How competitive is your interest rate?
-If you can switch to a lower rate your repayments will go down.
-While not a repayment holiday, refinancing to a lower home loan rate will make your life a little easier.
+If you can switch to a lower rate, your repayments will go down.
+While not a repayment holiday, refinancing to a lower mortgage rate makes your life a little easier.

 How long can my repayment holiday be?

-The length of a repayment holiday is largely up to your lender.
-Most lenders will take into account your individual circumstances, and set up a repayment holiday that meets your needs.
+The length of a repayment holiday is mainly up to your lender.
+Most lenders consider your circumstances and set up a repayment holiday that meets your needs.

-Be aware, however, that while your repayments are reduced or paused, interest is still accruing on the principal of your home loan.
-This means you’ll eventually need to either increase your repayments or the length of your loan term in order to make up the difference.
+However, be aware that while your lender reduces or pauses your repayment, interest still accrues on the principal of your mortgage, which means you eventually need to either increase your repayments or the length of your loan term to make up the difference.

-How much does a mortgage payment holiday really cost?
+How much does a mortgage payment holiday cost?

-Stopping the payments on your home loan even for a short time can cost you a lot more than you might think.
+Stopping the payments on your mortgage, even for a short time, can cost you a lot more than you might think.

 Let’s assume your mortgage balance is $300,000 with an interest rate of 6.2%.
 Your minimum monthly repayments are $1,838 per month, which you pay comfortably for the first 12 months.
-After this time, you’ve managed to get your home loan balance down to $296,451.40, but you find that you’ve lost your job and you need to take a three month mortgage holiday.
+After this time, you’ve managed to get your mortgage balance down to $296,451.40, but you learn that you’ve lost your job and need to take a three month mortgage holiday.

 During your repayment holiday, your lender adds the interest charges onto your loan balance.
-The interest that was added to your home loan balance during that first month will also have interest charged on it during the second month.
-Both of those amounts will have interest charged on them during the third month of your holiday.
+The interest that the lender adds to your mortgage balance during the first month also has interest charged on it during the second month.
+Both of those amounts have interest charged on them during the third month of your holiday.

-And because your loan balance is now higher but your loan term remains the same (you have 29 years left) your repayments will increase from $1,838 to $1,865 per month.
-This is only $27 per month, so it doesn’t sound like much, but if you add up those payments over the total course of the loan, you end up with a very different figure.
+Plus, because your mortgage balance is now higher, but your loan term remains the same (you have 29 years left), your repayments increase from $1,838 to $1,865 per month.
+This only costs $27 per month, so it doesn’t sound like much, but if you add up those payments over the entire course of the mortgage, you end up with a very different figure.

 On the new payments, the total amount you’ll pay back to the bank is $649,183.21.
 Yet, if you’d found a way to stick to your original payments without taking the payment holiday, you would only have paid $639,416.